zekurio/nix-config/README.md

 - `modules/homelab` collects self-hosted services (Arr stack, Vaultwarden, Navidrome, etc.) and the Podman wrapper used on `adam`.
 - `modules/profiles/dev.nix` provides the Home Manager driven developer experience (CLI packages, git defaults, fish plugins, SSH config).
-- `modules/profiles/desktop.nix` layers on the graphical stack (DankMaterialShell, Hyprland, desktop packages) and depends on the dev profile so GUI hosts inherit the same tooling.
 - `modules/system`, `modules/users`, and the service-specific trees supply cross-host defaults; secrets stay encrypted with SOPS under `secrets/*.yaml`.

 ## Hosts

 - `adam` – homelab server with the typical media services, SOPS managed secrets, and restic backups.
-- `lilith` – AMD desktop that enables both the dev and desktop profiles; it layers gaming modules, Secure Boot via Lanzaboote, and follows `nixpkgs-unstable`.
 - `tabris` – pure dev-profile deployment inside NixOS-WSL; this is the only Windows-hosted configuration.

 ## Remote installation with nixos-anywhere